Brad Gushue: Career

 In April 2008, Gushue replaced his front-end for the sixth straight year: Jamie Korab rejoined the team as lead and Ryan Fry joined the team at second.
 Gushue failed to make it out of the 2009 Canadian Olympic Curling Trials pre-qualifying tournament, where they won just one game.

 In April 2010, Randy Ferbey joined Gushue's team holding the broom but throwing third rocks.
 Gushue continued to throw last rocks.
 Mark Nichols moved from third to second position and Ryan Fry played lead.
 Jamie Korab decided to take a year or two off.
 In their first event as a team, the rink lost to Thomas Lips in the final of the 2010 Baden Masters.

 On February 9, 2011, Randy Ferbey announced that he was no longer curling with the Gushue team.
 He stated, "I was done curling with them in Oshawa (The BDO Canadian Open Grand Slam Event).

 For the 2011–12 season, Gushue put together a team of Ryan Fry, Geoff Walker of Alberta, and Adam Casey of PEI.

 Gushue played in the 2013 Canadian Olympic Curling Trials – Road to the Roar and just missed out on advancing to the 2013 Canadian Olympic Curling Trials, losing to the eventual Olympic gold medallist Brad Jacobs rink in the final qualifying game.
 He would still be at the Olympic Trials as the alternate for Kevin Martin's team, winning a bronze medal as the alternate.

+At the 2015 GSOC Tour Challenge, the team turned heads when they debuted a new sweeping technique with just one sweeper, as opposed to the traditional two.
+This was a result of adopting new brush heads which could dramatically alter the trajectory of rocks.
+These innovations ultimately resulted in the "broomgate" scandal of the 2015–16 season.

 He teamed up with Val Sweeting at the 2018 Canadian Mixed Doubles Curling Olympic Trials, finishing as runner-up.

-In 2020, Gushue played with his 12-year-old daughter Hayley at the Newfoundland and Labrador mixed doubles championship.
+In 2020, Gushue played with his eldest daughter Hayley at the Newfoundland and Labrador mixed doubles championship.
 The duo made it to the final, earning the silver medal.
+He would team up with his youngest daughter, Marissa, for the 2024 mixed doubles championship.
+They would also make the final, earning him another provincial silver medal.

 In 2022, Gushue announced that their second Brett Gallant would be departing the team due to him moving out of Newfoundland.

+Prior to the 2025 curling season, Gushue shared via a post on Team Gushue's social media that the season would be his final year in competitive curling.